-3.9 Keeping-in-Touch Days and Contact whilst on Maternity, Adoption or Additional Paternity Leave
+3.9 Keeping in touch Days/Contact whilst on Maternity, Additional Paternity or Adoption leave

-Employees are able to 'work' for up to 10 days during their ordinary or additional maternity or adoption leave, or Additional Paternity Leave if this is agreed.
-These are known as keeping-in-touch or KIT days.
-Any KIT days taken will not extend your maternity or adoption leave period nor bring it to an end.
+Employees are able to 'work' for up to ten days during their ordinary or additional maternity or adoption, or additional paternity leave if this is agreed.
+These are known as keeping in touch or KIT days.
+Any KIT days taken will not extend your maternity, additional paternity or adoption leave period nor bring it to an end.

-DSAT Academies cannot insist that these days are worked and they are not under any obligation to offer you such work; they must be mutually agreed.
+Schools cannot insist that these days are worked and they are not under any obligation to offer you such work; they must be mutually agreed.

-For these purposes, 'work' may include training or any other activity undertaken to assist you in keeping-in-touch with the workplace, such as attending conferences, appraisals or team meetings.
-The provisions apply to the entire period of ordinary and additional maternity and adoption leave, or Additional Paternity Leave.
+For these purposes, 'work' may include training or any other activity undertaken to assist you in keeping in touch with the workplace, such as attending conferences, appraisals or team meetings.
+An employee may choose to work only a few hours on each occasion, for example a three-hour training session, however this will count as a 'day' under the scheme.
+The provisions apply to the entire period of ordinary and additional maternity and adoption leave, or additional paternity leave.

 NB For those on maternity or adoption leave, the ten days can only take place two weeks following the birth or placement of your child.
-For those on Additional Paternity Leave, the ten days can only take place after the first two weeks of Additional Paternity Leave have been completed.
+For those on additional paternity leave, the ten days can only take place after the first two weeks of additional paternity leave have been completed.